Skip to main content

 Website: www.komodo.co.uk

-About: Kuyichi are based in the Netherlands and began after seeing the pollution and poverty of cotton production in Peru.
-Their first organic denim clothing launched in 2001.
-They focus on timeless wardrobe essentials that are made fairly and to last.
+About: Kuyichi is based in the Netherlands and began after seeing the pollution and poverty of cotton production in Peru.
+Its first organic denim clothing launched in 2001.
+It focuses on timeless wardrobe essentials that are made fairly and to last.
 All products are made from organic and recycled materials, by carefully selected suppliers.
 All suppliers and partners are named on the website.

 Own brand label or multiple brands sold: Own brand